touil-abdelilah/alx-system_engineering-devops/0x00-shell_basics/README.md

 - **LTS:** LTS stands for "Long-Term Support."
 It refers to versions of software or operating systems that receive extended support and updates over an extended period.

 ---

-This README template provides a structured guide for understanding shell basics, covering essential concepts, commands, and keyboard shortcuts for working with the shell in Unix-like operating systems.
-Feel free to explore each topic further for detailed information and usage examples.
-Happy scripting!